What is CSRD?

 Each document describes the information and content expected in the extra-financial report on a specific social and environmental topic.
 This includes both quantitative and qualitative data, enabling us to take stock of the current situation and measure the company's present and future commitment to CSR issues.
 This is analyzed in particular through the efforts made in terms of governance and the integration of these issues into the company's development strategy.

-Below is a summary of the "Climate Change" document and the content that would a priori be requested by the CSRD on the specific subject of climate change (climate change mitigation and adaptation):
+Below is a summary of the "Climate Change" document and the content that would a priori be requested by the CSRD on the specific subject of climate change (climate change mitigation and climate change adaptation):

 1 - Carbon footprint and transition action plan.